Oral Diseases and Infections

 - Thickening of the skin lining the inside of the mouth

 - Difficulty chewing or swallowing

-Patients are referred to Dr. Goeckerman to diagnose and treat pain and swelling in the face, neck or jaws.
+Patients are referred to Dr. Goeckermann to diagnose and treat pain and swelling in the face, neck or jaws.
 These are often symptoms of an infection, which can sometimes develop into a life-threatening emergency if not treated promptly and effectively.
-Surgical treatment, if needed, may include draining the infected area and eliminating the source of the infection.
+Surgical treatment, if needed, may include draining the infected area and surgically eliminating the source of the infection.